 In this section, you’re going to get the best settings for the Cura slicer- a software that comes stock with the Ender 3 for free and is entirely open-source.
 But first, let’s have a brief look at how Simplify3D measures up.

-The Simplify3D Software
+The Simplify3D Software For the Ender 3

 The support customization in Simplify3D goes way beyond anything else to offer you unparalleled convenience.
 “Manual Placement” is one of the features that allow the addition and removal of support items very easy and visually pleasing.

-In addition, the process arrangement in this software is miles ahead of Cura as well.
+In addition, the process arrangement in this software is ahead of Cura as well.
 Its intuitiveness leads you to print multiple objects on the build platform with each of them having their own specific settings.